 JOSÉ MANUEL FACAL DÍAZ (Treasurer) was born in Carballo, Coruña, Spain.
 He has a degree in Chemistry from the University of Santiago de Compostela and is currently teaching at the High School IES Lamas de Abade in Santiago de Compostela, where he is the head of the Department of Physics and Chemistry.
 In addition he obtained an Advanced Studies Grade in 2005 for a work about Science History.
 For 7 years he was the president of ENCIGA, the Galician science teacher association, and for 11 years he was the vice president of a Galician cinema association.
 Amongst the many activities, which he has organized or co-organized in the past years, are lectures, scientific congresses and international courses, in which were involved science teachers.
 In one of his favorite activities he dedicates himself to fighting against so-called “pseudo sciences” like homeopathy or acupuncture, which have resulted in a series of public events organized by the “sceptics in the pub”.

 WOLFGANG TRETTNAK (Secretary) was born in Graz, Austria, in 1962.
 He received a PhD in Chemistry from the University of Graz, worked in applied scientific research on sensors and biosensors for many years and published a number of scientific articles.
-He set up as free-lance artist in 2002, and his work has been shown in Austria, Czech Republic, Italy, Spain, Switzerland and China.
-In his work, which comprises e. g. painting, object art and installation, he links Science with Art on subjects such as bionics, electronics, luminescence and environmental pollution.
-In the past years he has been especially concerned about the threatening of the marine life.
+He set up as free-lance artist in 2002, and his work has been shown in Europe, the US and China.
+In his work, which comprises painting, object art and installations, he links Science with Art on subjects such as bionics, electronics, luminescence and environmental topics.
+In the past years he has been especially concerned about the threats to the marine life.

 AMAIA ALCALDE GIMILIO (Community Manager) was born in Bilbao, Basque Country, Spain.
 She studied Industrial Technical Engineering in Industrial Electronics, and later extended her studies in Industrial Engineering Organization.
-She also has a Master of Education and worked in a reclycling company in the Port of Bilbao.
+She also has a Master of Education and worked in a recycling company in the Port of Bilbao.
 Being passionate about music she studied musical theory and accordion for 8 years, was a member of the Gospel Bilbao choir and is now singing in the Vocalisse choir of A Coruña.
-She loves to travel since she got a scholarship to be part of the Ruta Quetzal Expedition.